niketa282/Simulator/README.md

 status registers that are represented by boolean flags => bool underflow, overflow, equalFlag, haltFlag

-An incrmenting object viz the Program counter that keeps track of the instructions => ProgramCounter
+An incrementing object viz the Program counter that keeps track of the instructions => ProgramCounter

 It consists of helper method to return the private data so that it can be tested.
 It also consists of method that perform actions on the instructions.